-The turquoise-tinted Long-tailed Skipper loves the east coast, but this butterfly occasionally pops up on the west coast, too.
+The turquoise-tinted Long-tailed Skipper loves the east coast, but this species occasionally pops up on the west coast, too.

 This skipper can be found in gardens, meadows, fields and near water in the Southeast, venturing north during warmer months.
 They are active all year, but most visible in summer.
 They are capable of producing many generations in one year.